-Note: Note that back of house equipment energy consumption may also need to be included.
+Note: Note that back of house equipment energy consumption may also need to be included in base building and whole building ratings.

 4.10.2 Equipment loads

 Loads based on fit outs should be modelled on a zonal basis to ensure that the variability of loads passed through to the air-conditioning is captured.